alinscode/Qwiklabs-Solution/GSP/6/6/2/Hosting a Web App on Google Cloud Using Compute Engine.md

 ./alinstutorial3.sh
 ```
-## Now check the progress of all left tasks
+## Now check the progress of all tasks in the lab